jlandowner/envoy-ext-authz-line/README.md

 https://developers.line.biz/en/docs/line-login/

 ## LINE User profile header keys
+If the upstream authorization is passed, LINE User profile info will be added to the request headers so that it can be used by the backend services.

-Authorized LINE User profile can be available in http request header by the following keys.
+The authorized LINE User profile info can be available by the following header keys.

 - `LINEUserID`
 - `LINEDisplayName`